The Theory of Money, Part 28

 So he implements some safeguards.

-Next, he establishes a minimum reserve ratio, which will also minimize the risk of bank runs.
+Next, he establishes a country-wide minimum reserve ratio, which will also minimize the risk of bank runs.
 You see, he’s not stupid–he knows that a bank run is the one thing that could take away his new revenue stream AND all his government money in one fell swoop.

 Next, he gives himself the authority to suspend all banking in the case of a financial emergency.
 That way, he can stop a bank run in its tracks by sending all the lining-up people home and try to ease the public panic before re-opening all the banks, which he could potentially even do the next day.